 “We Use the Latest Technology for Endodontic (Root Canal) Treatment”

 Dental imaging (radiographs/x-rays) has improved dramatically in the past few years.
 We utilize digital radiography which creates an image on the computer screen immediately and reduces your exposure to radiation 50-70% compared to conventional films.
 The image is displayed on a computer screen in the operatory so that procedures and treatment are easily viewed and explained.
 Radiographs are a necessary part of quality endodontic treatment.
 Drs.
-Barr, Spencer, and Madison are happy to explain the role they play in your care.
+Barr and Spencer are happy to explain the role they play in your care.

 The operating microscope is a high-powered optical device that is utilized in the medical field for brain and eye surgery or any application that requires distinct visualization of very small structures.
 Root canal treatment is a very delicate and precise procedure.
 The microscope allows us to illuminate and magnify the inside of your tooth so that we can see cracks, additional canals and anatomical variations necessary to provide truly optimal care.

 Ultrasonic instruments are a wonderful adjunct to the operating microscope.
 They are very small instruments that vibrate at tremendous speeds to delicately remove tooth structure during the root canal procedure.